 Most pancakes are anything but Magic, but here the weekend treats have been entirely re-imagined.
 We’ve slashed the white flour and added whole wheat flour and oats, plus an unexpected dash of sugar-lowering cinnamon.
 Wheat germ provides healthy fats, extra fiber, and deliciously nutty flavor.

-What to Do 1.
-Mix the buttermilk and oats in a small bowl.
+1. Mix the buttermilk and oats in a small bowl.
 Let stand for 15 minutes.

 2. Whisk the whole wheat flour, all-purpose flour, wheat germ, baking powder, baking soda, salt, and cinnamon in a large bowl.

 3. Whisk the eggs, sugar, oil, and vanilla in a medium bowl.
 Add the buttermilk mixture.
 Add this mixture to the flour mixture and mix with a rubber spatula just until flour mixture is moistened.

 4. To cook the pancakes: Coat a large nonstick skillet with cooking spray.
 Heat over medium heat.
 Spoon about 1/4 cup batter for each pancake into the skillet and cook until bottoms are golden and small bubbles start to form on top, about 3 minutes.
 Flip the pancakes and cook until browned and cooked through, 1 to 2 minutes.
 (Adjust the heat as necessary for even browning.)
 Keep the pancakes warm in a 200°F (90°C) oven while you finish cooking the remaining batter.

 To cook the waffles: Coat a waffle iron with cooking spray.
 Heat the iron.
 Spoon in enough of the batter to cover three-quarters of the surface, close the iron, and cook until the waffles are crisp and golden brown, 4 to 5 minutes.
 Keep the waffles warm in a 200°F (90°C) oven while you finish cooking the remaining batter.